jclouds/legacy-jclouds-karaf/README.md

 **Defining the sort order**
 To specify the sort column, the sortBy option can be used to point to the header of the column of interest.
 For example hardware hardware.shortby=[cpu].

+**Changing the delimeter**
+Most of the configuration options for the shell table are passed as delimited strings.
+What happens when you want to change the delimiter?
+By default the delimeter is the semicoln symbol, but for each command category you can specify the delimiter.
+For example:

+    hardware.delimeter=,
+    hardware.headers=[id],[ram],[cpu],[cores]

 Using jclouds-karaf with the OBR features of Karaf
 --------------------------------------------------